DanRoscigno/buildtest/docs/en/loading/RoutineLoad.md

 - **Data mapping and transformation**

-  To specify the mapping and transformation relationship between the JSON-format data, and the StarRocks table, you need to specify the paramter `COLUMNS` and property`jsonpaths`.
+  To specify the mapping and transformation relationship between the JSON-format data, and the StarRocks table, you need to specify the parameter `COLUMNS` and property`jsonpaths`.
 The order of fields specified in the `COLUMNS` parameter must match that of the JSON-format data, and the name of fields must match that of the StarRocks table.
 The property `jsonpaths` is used to extract the required fields from the JSON data.
 These fields are then named by the property `COLUMNS`.

   Because the example needs to transform the payment time field to the DATE data type, and load the data into the `pay_dt` column in the StarRocks table, you need to use the from_unixtime function.
 The other fields are mapped to fields of the table `example_tbl2` directly.